avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotconnect/subscription/iotconnect_aws_marketplace.md

 # /IOTCONNECT Subscription from AWS Marketplace
 An /IOTCONNECT subscription may be obtained through a variety of different methods.
 This page will outline the steps for creating a subscription through the Amazon AWS Marketplace.

-For information on creating an /IOTCONNECT account directly, please see the [subscription.md](subscription.md) document.
+For information on creating an /IOTCONNECT account directly on the platform, please see the [subscription.md](subscription.md) document.

 ## /IOTCONNECT Sign up